sparkcyf/DeepSME/README.md

 git submodule update --init --recursive
 ```

+### Prepare the conda environment

+> [!INFO]
+> You need a CUDA compatible GPU to train the model.
+To train the preliminary basecaller, you need at least 12GB GPU memory.
+To train the enhanced and reinforced basecaller, you need at least 24GB GPU memory.

 Four conda environment may be required to install:

-1. **tombo-py37** environment for align the reference sequence to current. plase refer to [Document of Tombo](https://github.com/nanoporetech/tombo).
+1. **tombo-py37** environment for align the reference sequence to current. plase refer to [Document of Tombo](https://github.com/nanoporetech/tombo) to install the environment.
 You may need to lock the python version to 3.7 to successfully install it.
-2. **preliminary_basecaller-py311** environment for train and infer the Preliminary Basecaller
+2. **preliminary_basecaller-py311** environment for train and infer the Preliminary Basecaller.
+You can find the environment file [here](https://github.com/sparkcyf/deepsme_preliminary_basecaller/blob/7170375754d8c3b31a4b89ee3001bbf3315c5dac/environment.yml).
-3. **bonito-py38** environment for train and infer the Enhanced Basecaller and Reinforced Basecaller. plase refer to [Document of Bonito](https://github.com/nanoporetech/bonito)
+3. **bonito-py38** environment for train and infer the Enhanced Basecaller and Reinforced Basecaller. plase refer to [Document of Bonito](https://github.com/nanoporetech/bonito) to install the environment.
-4. **uncalled4-py310** environment for generate the k-mer table of 5hmC modified DNA. plase refer to [Document of Uncalled4](https://github.com/skovaka/uncalled4)
+4. **uncalled4-py310** environment for generate the k-mer table of 5hmC modified DNA. plase refer to [Document of Uncalled4](https://github.com/skovaka/uncalled4) to install the environment.

 ## Datasets and model weight